 What is Ramadan?

-‘Ramadan’ is the name for the ninth month of the Islamic calendar.
-It’s believed that the Prophet Muhammad first received divine revelations during this time, making it the holiest month of the year.
+Ramadan, the ninth month of the Islamic calendar, holds great significance as it is believed to be the time when the Prophet Muhammad received divine revelations.
+This makes it the holiest month of the year.

-In the Islamic calendar, each month begins at the start of a new moon.
-That’s why the start and end of each month changes every year.
-If you’ve ever wondered why Ramadan seems to be arriving earlier each year, that’s because it actually does.
-Back in 2016, for example, Ramadan began on June 6th and ended on July 5th.
+In the Islamic calendar, each month starts with the sighting of a new moon, which is why the beginning and end of Ramadan vary from year to year.
+This explains why it may seem like Ramadan is arriving earlier each year.
+For instance, in 2016, Ramadan commenced on June 6th and concluded on July 5th.

 - Know when Ramadan takes place and who will be observing it